Young Adult Fantasy

 Elizabeth Gabel

-Two grieving Irish teens stumble into an ancient cairn—and a mythic underworld where old gods don’t stay buried, a YA fantasy rooted in Irish mythology.
+Two grieving Irish teens stumble into an ancient cairn and a mythic underworld where old gods don’t stay buried.

 To survive, they’ll need courage, cleverness, and allies they’re not sure they can trust.